istio-ecosystem/authservice/README.md

 Refer to the [configuration options guide](docs/README.md) for all of the available configuration options.

 ## How does authservice work?
 We have created a [flowchart](https://miro.com/app/board/o9J_kvus6b4=/) to explain how authservice makes decisions at different points in the login lifecycle.

 ## Developer Notes
 See the [Makefile](Makefile) for common tasks.

+We run bazel through [bazelisk](https://github.com/bazelbuild/bazelisk) to make sure we use the correct version of [bazel](https://bazel.build/).
+Due to some limitation in current dependencies, we need to request `bazel` dist as "amd64" arch exclusively for both macOS and Linux: for that we require to run
+[bazelisk](https://github.com/bazelbuild/bazelisk) through `go run` with `GOARCH` environment variable set to `amd64`.
+Thus, we require [Go](https://go.dev/doc/install) for building this project.

 If you are developing on a Mac, [this setup guide](https://github.com/istio-ecosystem/authservice/wiki/Setting-up-CLion-on-MacOS-for-Authservice-development) may be helpful.